-Meanwhile, the Group's total liabilities also increased by RM25.3 million or 18.2% to RM164.7 million in FYE 2022 from RM139.4 million as at the end of the last financial year due mainly to the increase in Aluminium Segment's trade and other payables.
-The trade payables increased significantly due to higher raw materials costs amid the rise in global aluminium prices in March and April 2022.
+Meanwhile, the Group's total liabilities increased by RM20.5 million or 12.4% to RM185.1 million in FYE 2023 from RM164.7 million as at the end of the last financial year due mainly to the increase in borrowings from the Aluminium Segment.
+The increment in borrowings were for the cost of acquisition of plant and equipment as well as to finance trade and other receivables.

-For the Property Segment, the Group's advances received from related parties also increased by RM3.8 million to RM15.6 million (FYE 2021: RM11.8 million) during the financial year.
+For the Property Segment, the Group's advances received from related parties increased by RM3.1 million to RM18.7 million (FYE 2022: RM15.6 million) during the financial year.